mrts/test-cpp/README.rst

     Unhandled exception 'St11logic_error' with message: exception message FAIL due exception with 2 non-exception errors Total test suites run: 1, # of errors: 2, # of uncaught exceptions: 1

+Use lambdas in C++11 mode instead with exception-related asserts.

 See `main test`_ for more details.